Stinging nettle

 • Normal prostate function

-It’s also suitable for:
+It is also suitable for:

 • Natural immunity - immune system

-• Refreshment of body
+• Refreshment of the body

 • Vitality - energy